Anton Ferdinand: International career

 In January 2003, before he'd made his senior debut for West Ham, Ferdinand was tipped by BBC Sport to be called up for the England squad for UEFA Euro 2008 - a tournament that England ultimately failed to qualify for.

 Ferdinand was a regular selection for England's under-21 side, having made his début in a 3–1 win over Ukraine at the Riverside Stadium on 17 August 2004.

 Ferdinand was selected to be part of the England squad for the 2007 UEFA European Under-21 Championship in the Netherlands, and given the number 5 shirt.
 Going into the tournament whilst recovering from an injury, he made only one appearance off the bench in the semi-final against the hosts.
 The match finished 1–1 after extra time and in the resulting penalty shootout, he missed the decisive kick as England lost by a record 13–12 score.
 This was his final U21 appearance.

 Ferdinand is also eligible to play for the Republic of Ireland national team through his mother and Saint Lucia through his father.

+Coaching career

+On 26 June 2026, Ferdinand was appointed as a first-team coach at newly promoted National League club Hornchurch.